SeanGrady/life_tracker/README.md

 ## What this project aims to do

 * Integrate with as many existing data collection and tracking solutions as possible.
-Examples are food tracking apps (like LoseIt, MyFitnessPal and Chronometer), or exercise tracking devices (like Fitbit or the Apple Watch).
+Examples are food tracking apps (like LoseIt, MyFitnessPal and Cronometer), or exercise tracking devices (like Fitbit or the Apple Watch).
 * Provide a flexible interface for defining your own metrics and logging them.
 Tags that can be applied to any given day (for example, `headache` if you had a headache that day) are one possible method.
 Custom survey questions emailed to you every evening asking questions about your day ("On a scale of 1 to 5 how severe was your anxiety today?") are another.
 * Make it easy to compare any and all of your data to discover trends over time as well as correlations or cause/effect relationships.
 * Allow other people (e.g. personal trainers, primary care doctors, family members) access to some or all of your data.